- Student Support

 The Fine Arts 3D Sculpture metalshop provides industry quality metalworking facilities to all students at MassArt.
 This includes a full-production metal foundry for cast bronze, aluminum, and iron using sand molds, and the lost wax method with ceramic shell.

-MassArt's Bakalar and Paine Galleries are the professional galleries on campus.
-Exhibitions in these galleries serve to further the education of the MassArt community, and provide public access to the arts for the metropolitan Boston area.
+The MassArt Art Museum (MAAM) is Boston’s newest museum, a space to experience works by visionary artists at the forefront of contemporary art.
+As MassArt's teaching museum, exhibitions in the museum serve to further the education of the MassArt community, and provide public access to the arts for the metropolitan Boston area.

 Smith Hall's innovative design includes studio workrooms and quiet rooms on each floor, and also houses MassArt's Artward Bound program.